PurpurMC/PurpurDocs/src/content/docs/purpur/log4j.md

+---
+title: Example Guide
+description: A guide in my new Starlight docs site.
+---

 # Log4j security vulnerability
 Several researchers found a remote code execution (RCE) vulnerability within the logger library utilized in Minecraft and many other Java-based applications.
 This vulnerability allows anybody to execute commands and run code on your server with minimal effort, and grab your backend server’s public IP address.